Gon-Dev/npcrafter/README.md

 # Scryfall

-Scryfall is an database for Magic: The Gathering TCG.
+Scryfall is a database for Magic: The Gathering TCG.
 It holds 11k+ card objects with many information to work.
 It "provides a REST-like API for ingesting our card data programatically.
 The API exposes information available on the regular site in easy-to-consume formats."

-Documentation link and more information:
+Documentation links and more information:
 Scryfall docs: https://scryfall.com/docs/api
 Scryfall search syntax: https://scryfall.com/docs/syntax Scryfall search engine: https://scryfall.com/